 Green Kid Crafts is empowering the next generation of environmental leaders using creative, nature-based STEAM activities.
 Founded by mother and environmental scientist Penny Bauder in 2010, Green Kid Crafts has sold over 1.5 million kids subscription boxes specially designed to help children exercise creativity, develop a love of discovery, and learn about the world around them.

-Insect Lore really fun and engaging learning experience that takes your child through a butterfly's life journey.
-Take care of them as they undergo a metamorphosis over about 3 weeks and become Painted Lady Butterflies!
+Insect Lore provides really fun and engaging learning experiences that takes your child through a butterfly's life journey.
+Care for them as they undergo a metamorphosis over about 3 weeks and become Painted Lady Butterflies!
 Then enjoy releasing them into the wild.
 Here's a great article from Happy DIY Home with lots of tips for creating the best butterfly garden ever.
 Click Here.

 Check out our adorable release video here: